yourpropertyexpert/PHPPerformance/README.md

 # PHPPerformance
 A test suite to compare the performance of various ways of data in PHP.
-For simulation purposes, it runs a "get a random number" 500 times.
+For simulation purposes, it runs a "get a random number" a configured number of times.
 It gets that random number a lot of different ways.
 After each one, it outputs the timings (flushing as it goes)